Battle on Mercury

 Zendexor: Depends what you mean.
 There is a culture, of sorts.
 No buildings or cities, but as to events - the wispies, and the silicones, and the demons (no, I'm not going to tell you what the demons are) acted and reacted upon each other momentously in the past.

-So, although it's no Valeddom, the tale does have depth.
+So, although it's not settlement-furnished like Valeddom, the tale does have depth.

 More personal reaction: I don't much care for the engineering details in Battle on Mercury, because I'm not that way inclined, but the technical stuff does contribute to the sense of realism conveyed by the story.
 And we have scientifically plausible speculation as to how the "wispies" or "spooks" first formed -